ajk4701/Cancer-Type-Classification/README.md

-This project was completed as part of a final homework assignment focused on applying machine learning to biological data.
-The goal was to classify cancer types using gene expression data.
-I implemented various classification algorithms and evaluated their performance using accuracy scores and confusion matrices to determine model effectiveness.
+This project was completed as part of a final homework assignment focused on applying classification algorithms to real-world biomedical data.
+The goal was to differentiate between cancer types based on gene expression data.
+I used supervised learning techniques and evaluated model performance using accuracy and confusion matrices.

-To make the work accessible and showcase it on my GitHub, I created a clean, standalone version of the project in a new file.
-This version focuses on the core classification task and model evaluation, while maintaining clear organization and reproducibility.
+To make this project easier to follow on GitHub, I created a new file specifically for upload and documentation purposes.
+I also included the dataset I used, which was sourced from an online repository.
+This ensures clarity for anyone reviewing the project, as gene expression datasets can be confusing or difficult to match to the exact model used without context.

 This is the link to the data set https://cran.r-project.org/src/contrib/Archive/ElemStatLearn/